-As byproducts of our production process and hazardous waste such as scrap steel consists of substances which may be potentially harmful to the environment, we have established procedures and disposal methods to ensure compliance with established environmental standards set by NEA.
-We have trained and experienced personnel to guide the maintenance team and ensure that waste generated is managed in accordance with the NEA standards.
-Trainings are provided by trained personnel on a regular basis to update on new regulations and equip them with enhanced skillset to manage these aspects better.
+From our production process, it is common that hazardous waste, such as scrap steel, would be produced as by-products.
+Such waste consists of substances which may be potentially harmful to the environment.
+Thus, we have established procedures and disposal methods to ensure compliance with established environmental standards set by NEA.

+We regularly hold briefing and training sessions to educate and guide our employees on managing effluent and waste efficiently and effectively.
+We also review our waste management policy to update them on new regulations and equip them with enhanced skillset to manage waste.
+As a result of these sessions, we have trained and experienced personnel to ensure that the waste generated is managed in accordance with NEA standards.

-In FY2019, there were no incidents of non-compliance to NEA standards and our Group policy on waste management.
+We are pleased to report that there were no incidents of non-compliance to NEA standards and the Group policy on waste management in FY2020.